thomaswinkler/cypress-1password/README.md

 1.  **Register the Plugin in Cypress**

     In your `cypress.config.js` or `cypress.config.ts` file, import the plugin and call it within the `setupNodeEvents` function.
+You can also pass plugin-specific options here.

     ```typescript
     // cypress.config.ts
     import { defineConfig } from 'cypress';
-    import onePasswordPlugin from 'cypress-1password-plugin'; // Adjust path if installed locally
+    import onePasswordPlugin, { Cypress1PasswordPluginOptions } from 'cypress-1password-plugin'; // Adjust path if installed locally

     export default defineConfig({
       e2e: {
         async setupNodeEvents(on, config) {
-          // The plugin will automatically scan config.env for 1Password references.
-          // No explicit mapping object is needed anymore.
+          // Plugin options (optional)
+          const options: Cypress1PasswordPluginOptions = {
+            failOnError: true, // Default is true.
+Set to false to only log warnings instead of throwing errors.
+          };
-          return await onePasswordPlugin(on, config);
+          return await onePasswordPlugin(on, config, options); // Pass options to the plugin
         },
         // ... other e2e config
       },